-AIDD Clinic (5-12 Credits) LAW 0021 (E)
+AIDD Clinic - Part Time (3 Credits) LAW 0023

-The Adults with Intellectual & Developmental Disabilities (AIDD) clinic will introduce students to independent case management skills with a focus on client interviewing, legal analysis, drafting legal documents, motion practice, courtroom presentation, and professionalism.
+The Adults with Intellectual & Developmental Disabilities (AIDD) Law Clinic will introduce students to independent case management skills with a focus on client interviewing, legal analysis, drafting legal documents, motion practice, courtroom presentation, and professionalism.
 Students will actively advocate on behalf of clients with disabilities whose legal rights have been usurped.
 The clinic will simultaneously educate students while protecting disabled client's rights.
 Students will learn the procedural, practical and ethical elements that arise as a result of discrimination in the areas of employment, education, government services, private business accommodations and housing, guardian advocacy, and guardianship counseling.
 Students will provide legal counseling and representation to assist clients in gaining and /or maintaining public benefits.
+Students must register for this Part-Time experiential opportunity (LAW 0023) for 3 credits Pass/D/Fail, and the clinic course (LAW 0021) for 3 graded credits.